MD ANDERSON CANCER CENTER

 Products: 25+ Vehicle and Pedestrian Gates

 MD Anderson, a world class cancer center, is located in the Texas Medical Center in Houston TX.
 In 2001, Tropical Storm Allison caused catastrophic damage to the Houston area and particularly the Texas Medical Center.
-MD Anderson Cancer Center suffered significant damage and undertook a major flood mitigation project to protect the Center from another flood.
+MD Anderson Cancer Center suffered significant damage and undertook a major flood mitigation project with the help of FEMA funds to protect the Center from another flood.

 The work consisted of building interior and exterior flood walls and relocating critical mechanical and electrical life support systems above the 50-year flood plain so that the facility could remain in operation during a flood event.
 The second portion consisted of constructing a granite clad concrete wall around the entire facility, installing 25 floodgates at all of the entrances and drives and installing a series of valves and lift stations to isolate the sanitary and storm systems in the event of a flood.